themattbirch/Portfolio/src/content/posts/email-marketing-strategy-vs-social-media-management.md

 description: Discover why a well-crafted email marketing strategy can be more effective than social media management, offering higher engagement rates, personalized communication, and direct access to your audience's inbox.
 ---

-# Why email marketing strategy is more effective than social media management

 It seemed like only yesterday that businesses around the world focused the majority of their marketing resources on social media, but those days are over.

 There are so many different traction channels to leverage nowadays, and social media, from an impressions perspective, is just a shell of what it once was.
 Facebook and Twitter both adjusted their algorithms significantly to limit organic reach, mainly so they could control it for monetization purposes, using ads.
 If you want to play, you need to pay, unfortunately.